 Fort Worth is blessed with a plethora of unique restaurants shaking up some amazing margaritas.
-We've taken it upon ourselves to list 10 of our favorite spots to sit back and unwind.
+Here are 10 spots to sit back and unwind.

-2.)
-Joe T. Garcias: In the garden of earthly delights that is Joe T. Garcia's patio, you'll find one of the best, strongest ‘ritas in town.
-There are cheaper margaritas certainly, but the view in the garden on a spring day is hard to match.
+In the garden of earthly delights that is Joe T. Garcia's patio, you'll find one of the best, strongest ‘ritas in town.
+Plus, the view in the garden on a spring day is hard to match.

-4.)
-Reata Restaurant: One of the few places in town that can beat the view at Joe T.'s.
-If you've got an extra $50 to blow, sample the Billionaire margarita, with Don Julio 1942 anejo tequila and Grand Marnier 1880.
-Or try the Habanero margarita if you're feeling a little spicy.
+Reata is one of the few places in town that can beat the view at Joe T.'s.
+If you feel like splurging, sample the Billionaire margarita, with Don Julio 1942 añejo tequila and Grand Marnier 1880.
+Or try the Habanero margarita if you want something a little spicier.

-6.)
-Torchy's Tacos: Another Austin chain; the location in Midtown is crowded day and night with a mix of folks from the hospital district and the surrounding neighborhood.
+The Austin chain's location in Midtown is crowded day and night with a mix of folks from the medical district and the surrounding neighborhood.
 Frozen margaritas with breakfast tacos -- why not?

-8.)
-Blue Mesa: The bar offers all manner of fruit-flavored margaritas, including a pumpkin ‘rita.
-Their signature blue margarita will cost a mere $2 for either frozen or rocks on National Margarita Day (limit two per customer).
+The bar offers all manner of fruit-flavored margaritas.
+Top-shelf margaritas cost a mere $5 for either frozen or rocks on National Margarita Day.

-9.)
-Los Vaqueros: Two Fort Worth locations; in the Stockyards and near TCU.
-Along with the traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.
+Find this local favorite at two Fort Worth locations: in the Stockyards and near TCU.
+Along with traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.

-10.)
-Rio Mambo: Home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.
+Rio Mambo is home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.